arielhasidim/mimic-uo-and-aki/README.md

 ## Introduction

-The accuracy and consistency of urine output analyses are limited by various sources of urine output and irregular collection intervals during hospitalization.
-In this study, we proposed a methodology for systematically correcting charted urine output records to obtain hourly-adjusted UO rates in over 70,000 ICU stays with near-total hourly availability (99.3%) across 94.9% of the ICU stays in the MIMIC database.
-Furthermore, we demonstrated high data consistency under thorough and conservative analyses, thus providing a reliable platform for investigating hypotheses related to UO changes in the future.
-In addition to the high temporal resolution, the proposed method significantly improves accuracy; specifically, 45% of the calculated hours showed a difference of 100 ml or more compared to a simple hourly volume summation.

-Our protocol can be utilized to detect the onset and resolution of AKI events, label AKI stages, and accurately summate fluid balance at any given time frame with hourly resolution.
-Given the similar characteristics, our proposed protocol is highly adaptable for use with any other ICU-EHR-based database.
-We firmly believe that our study and protocol address a relevant issue and will serve as a platform for future AKI and fluid overload research, guideline drafting, and the creation of real-time decision-making tools.
+Accurate diagnosis and analysis of oliguric-AKI relies on timely UO charting.
+However, charting is often limited by irregular collection intervals, inadequate charting practices, and overlooked urine accumulation compartments.
+We aimed to establish a method for standardizing hourly UO using real-life charting data and to examine whether this method can identify oliguric-AKI.
+We also aimed to validate the method externally.
+The model described, based on simple charting, can be used across the board for oliguric-AKI research.
+It can be utilized to detect the onset and resolution of AKI events, label AKI stages, and summate fluid balance in an hourly resolution.
+It may serve to analyze publicly available DBs and data sourced from standard EHRs as well as custom-made data in Excel tables.

+This repository is addressing the derivation cohort.

+For the validation cohort see: https://github.com/arielhasidim/aumc-uo-and-aki

 ## Main Objectives and Structure